 5.2.
-Interaction IKE Resumption
+Interaction with IKEv2 Resumption

-IKE Resumption [RFC5723] defines a mechanism for restoring an IKE SA state after a failure.
-If the peers support IKE Compression then the flag whether the compression was negotiated and the compression algorithm MUST be restored from the resumption ticket while resuming IKE SA.
-In other words the use of compression must not be renegotiated in the IKE_SESSION_RESUME exchange and thus the Compressed payload MUST NOT appear in this exchange.
+The IKEv2 Session Resumption [RFC5723] defines a mechanism for restoring an IKE SA state after a failure.
+The newly defined IKE_SESSION_RESUME exchange in conjunction with the usual IKE_AUTH exchange is used to create a new IKE SA that is based on the information contained in the resumption ticket.

+Implementations supporting compression MUST store the flag whether the compression was negotiated and the negotiated compression algorithm in the resumption ticket and MUST restore these values from the ticket while resuming IKE SA.
+It means that the use of compression must not be re-negotiated in the IKE_SESSION_RESUME exchange and thus the Compressed payload MUST NOT appear in this exchange.